soham2008xyz/pc-google-analytics/readme.txt

 *   Enables Google Analytics for your site.

-Still you think that some features are missing then suggest me I will be happy to add those features to the plugin.
-Your suggestion is always appreciated.
+If you still think that some features are missing then suggest me I will be happy to add those features to the plugin.
+Your suggestions are always appreciated.

 [Author's site](http://lifesoftwares.com/)